-The most significant risks in relation to management's assessment of the recoverability of the carrying amount of property, vessels and equipment relate to the identification of Cash Generating Units (CGUs) with indicators of impairment and, where relevant, the estimate of the fair values less costs to sell and the values in use, including determination of key assumptions.
+The most significant risks in relation to management's assessment of the recoverability of the carrying amount of property, vessels and equipment relate to the identification of the Cash Generating Units ("CGUs") with indicators of impairment and, where relevant, the estimate of the fair values less costs to sell and the values in use, including determination of key assumptions.

-Bearing in mind the generally long-lived nature of the assets, the most critical assumptions in estimating the future cash flows are management's long-term outlook for contractual rates, utilization of vessels, growth rates and terminal value as well as determining the discount rates.
+Bearing in mind the generally long-lived nature of the assets, the most critical assumptions in estimating the future cash flows are management's long-term outlook for contractual rates, utilization of property and vessels, growth rates, terminal value and capital expenditures as well as determining the discount rates.

-We focused on this area, as the carrying amounts are significant and because management is required to exercise considerable judgement due to the inherent complexity pertaining to the underlying assumptions used in estimating the fair values less costs to sell or the values in use, as disclosed in Note 7 and 38 to the consolidated financial statements.
+We focused on this area, as the carrying amounts are significant and because management is required to exercise considerable judgement due to the inherent complexity pertaining to the underlying assumptions used in estimating the fair values less costs to sell or the values in use, as disclosed in Note 7, 9 and 38 to the consolidated financial statements.